 Fishing is popular in the Brunswick Islands’ vast salt marshes, which are also perfect for kayaking.
 Plan a twilight tour to watch the sunset or an early morning paddle down meandering waterways to watch and photograph wildlife.
 You might see dolphins or a wood stork, one of our state’s largest water birds.

 You’ll come across plenty of creatures while floating among ancient cypress trees on a boat tour at The Swamp Park.
 You'll also trace the footsteps of President George Washington, who crossed here in 1791 while fulfilling a promise to visit all of the young country.
-Change your perspective by challenging the center’s more than 1 mile of zip lines or attempting its Aerial Adventure Park’s 53 obstacles.
+Change your perspective by challenging the center’s more than 1.25 miles of zip lines or attempting its Aerial Adventure Park’s 53 obstacles.

 The Brunswick Islands is one of the most special places on Earth, and that’s no truer than in late fall through early spring.
 The beaches here share one distinctive characteristic: an east-west orientation.
 That means when the sun is low in the southern sky, you can watch it rise and set over the ocean without ever moving your beach chair.